Contribution reporting

 Step 1: Retrieve Reports

-3. Finalize your report: Either finalize your report manually or wait for auto-finalization at month-end
+3. Finalize your report: Either finalize your report manually or wait for auto-finalization

 4. Retrieve the Report: Use the Retrieve a contribution report API to get the finalized report